thib1984/ytdlmusic/README.md

 `` ytdlmusic --version `` to display version of ytdlmusic and dependencies
 ## batch

-you can use script for loop in a csv file for example
+You can use a script to loop in a csv file. ie:

 ```